zdzc/vim-cheatsheet/README.md

 ## Searching
 - `/pattern` - search forward for pattern
 - `?pattern` - search backward for pattern
+- `//` - search forward using last pattern
+- `??` - search backward using last pattern
+- `*` - search forward for current word
 - `n` - repeat the search in same direction
 - `N` - repeat the search in opposite direction
+- `gd` - go to local declaration
+- `gD` - go to global declaration
 - `:noh` - remove search highlighting

 ## Configuration